pizzimenti/java10-userDictionary/agile.md

 #      method to get definition
 #      create Dictionary class to store multiple words
 #      test that dictionary can store and return a word
 #      test that dictionary can store and return multiple words

     lets users store definitions in those words
 #      create list to store definition in a given word
+#      test that definition can be access from dictionary
       create method to add definitions to a given word

     create method to return list of words as strings